-TfL has announced that night tube services will return on two lines next month.
+TfL has announced that night tube services will return on two lines in November.
 No return date for the other lines has been given.

 The night tube service on the Central and Victoria lines will resume on Saturday 27 November 2021, running through the night on Fridays and Saturdays.
 It's an apparent U-turn by TfL, which said in April this year that the nocturnal services wouldn't resume until 2022.

 Night tube services on all lines have been suspended since the early days of the pandemic in March 2020, due to a lack of demand, and the need to redeploy night tube drivers onto daytime shifts to cover sickness and isolation.

 It's no secret that TfL is in serious financial trouble, and putting off reinstating the night tube has been interpreted as an attempt to save money.
 The delay has not been popular.
 Late-night businesses have been calling for the night tube to be returned since they themselves reopened in the summer.